Here are my important tips for visiting Milan, an amazing destination in northern Italy.

 But Milan is easy to explore on foot.
-The majority of Milan's must see sites are clumped together in the centro historico, radiating from the Piazza del Duomo.
-But some aren't.
+Milan has many pedestrian friendly zones.
+And the majority of Milan’s must see sites are clumped together in the centro historico, radiating from the Piazza del Duomo.
+But some aren’t.

 If you have any mobility issues, the downside is that some sites are poorly connected and far from the stops.
-Therefore, you will still have a fair bit of walking once you get public transport.
+Therefore, walking distances in the summer can be hot and uncomfortable.
+And you will still have a fair bit of walking once you get off public transport.